 Marketing percentages and payment rates for each crop are documented in the table below.

 |Commodity||Unit of Measure||Crop Marketing Percentage (%)||Payment Rate ($/Unit)|

 |Wheat (All Classes)||Bushel||73||$0.54|

 Please note, if you will be filing an application for price trigger row crops identified as “acreage-based crops,” the acreage and yield information must be provided by FSA through the annual acreage reporting process, either through an application initiated by USDA Service Center staff or by applying online through our CFAP 2 Portal.
-Call your local USDA Service Center or log into the CFAP 2 Application Portal to initiate your application once the CFAP 2 application period opens on April 5.
+Call your local USDA Service Center or log into the CFAP 2 Application Portal to initiate your application before the October 12, 2021 application deadline.
 Visit farmers.gov/cfap/apply to learn more about modifying your existing CFAP 2 application.